Srixon ZX5 Irons Review

 Ryan Heiman

-Founder and head author at Independent Golf Reviews
+Founder and Head Author of Independent Golf Reviews

 This is my official review of the Srixon ZX5 Irons.
 Srixon only sent me a 5 Iron so that is what I will be basing this review on.